EACWorksYT/EACHackathonYT_847/README.md

 5. Add a text, choose text color and font style
 6. If the Card project has finished, could save the project to computer.

+The connection is The theme for creating digital cards is free.
+So you can make anything.